 The department provides five to seven 12-month fellowships for M.D. students (pathology externship), for students interested in careers as pathologists, and the Emory Warner Fellowship, a full-time research position in a facet of experimental pathology.
 It also offers clerkships for M.D. students in all areas of anatomical and clinical pathology.

 The department offers 20 residency positions in pathology, which provide up to four years of training.
-Patients at University of Iowa Hospitals and Clinics and the Iowa City VA Health Care System are integral to the residency programs.
+Patients at University of Iowa Hospitals & Clinics and the VA Iowa City Health Care are integral to the residency programs.

 Residents gain experience in systematic rotation through the varied laboratory services, including surgical pathology, autopsy pathology, neuropathology, dermatopathology, cytology, clinical chemistry, clinical microbiology, hematology, immunopathology, molecular pathology, and transfusion medicine.
 They also have the opportunity to pursue one or two years of additional fellowship training in many pathology subspecialties.
 To learn more, see Education on the Department of Pathology website.

 The Department of Pathology is well-equipped to carry out the sophisticated technology of modern cellular and molecular pathology.
-It administers more than 90,000 square feet of clinical laboratories at University of Iowa Hospitals and Clinics and has individual research and core facility laboratories, including histopathology and laser capture microscopy for cellular and molecular pathology research, in the Medical Research Center, Medical Laboratories, and at the Iowa City VA Health Care System.
+It administers more than 90,000 square feet of clinical laboratories at University of Iowa Hospitals & Clinics and has individual research and core facility laboratories, including histopathology and laser capture microscopy for cellular and molecular pathology research, in the Medical Research Center, Medical Laboratories, and at the VA Iowa City Health Care.
 Also available are Carver College of Medicine research facilities for nucleic acid chemistry, hybridoma production, flow cytometry, ultrastructural studies, protein structure, image analysis, electron spin resonance, mass spectroscopy, nuclear magnetic resonance, and laboratory animal care.

 Requirements: admission to Medical Laboratory Science Program.